 Grant - A type of financial assistance awarded to an organization for the conduct of research or other program as specified in an approved proposal.
 A grant, as opposed to a cooperative agreement, is used whenever the awarding office anticipates no substantial programmatic involvement with the recipient during the performance of the activities.

-Grants Officer - A sponsor's designated individual who is officially responsible for the business management aspects of a particular grant or cooperative agreement.
+GO (Grants Officer) - A sponsor's designated individual who is officially responsible for the business management aspects of a particular grant or cooperative agreement.
 The grants officer is responsible for all business management matters associated with the review, negotiation, award, and administration of a grant or contract and interprets the associated administration policies regulations, and provisions (For definition of scientific officer, see Program/Project Officer.).

 IBC (Institutional Biosafety Committee) - A faculty committee charged with reviewing and approving the use of biologically hazardous substances in all research projects.
 The IBC serves as an institutional compliance committee and is responsible for reviewing reported instances of regulatory noncompliance related to biosafety issues in research.